 At Wasatch, we want all children to be successful in their educational experience, unhampered by extensive absenteeism or tardies.
 Utah compulsory attendance laws require every school age child to be in school.
 Baby-sitting, helping with housework, running errands, lack of transportation, alarm clock problems, or visiting relative are not acceptable excuses.
 Appointments with doctors should, whenever possible, be arranged after school hours.

-The Wasatch school day begins at 8:30AM and attendance is recorded at 8:35AM.
+The Wasatch school day begins at 8:45AM.
 Students arriving late must check in at the main office.
 When a child is absent, the parent or guardian is required to send a written explanation.
 If the child misses three or more consecutive days the illness must be verified, in writing, by the child's physician.
-If your child must be out of school please notify the school by 8:45AM.
+If your child must be out of school please notify the school by 9:00AM.
 If your child comes home unannounced, please contact the school immediately.
 State attendance laws and District policies are strictly adhered to at Wasatch Elementary.
 Chronic unexcused absenteeism and tardies will be referred to the Division of Family Services and/or the State Court

 Attendance follow-up protocol: